How sustainable businesses create green company cultures

 [Want more information about carbon neutral shipping?
 Learn more about FlockDirect here.]

 FlockDirect is one of many new, technology-backed solutions in the freight space.
 Innovative use of technology (in addition to planet-friendly corporate values) is a clue that the logistics partner you’re vetting is invested in environmental and social impact.
-Evaluate potential trucking providers for green freight transportation with questions like:
+Evaluate potential shipping companies for green freight transportation with questions like:

 - Do you educate your employees on supply chain sustainability?